Frequently Asked Questions

 Beware any remodeler who gives you unrealistically short time frames, as it’s often a ploy to get the job.
-Once a project is headed for production, a detailed timeline will be provided by your Project Manager to keep you well-informed of the development of each stage of completion with your team.
+Once a project is headed for production, a detailed timeline will be provided by your Construction Manager to keep you well-informed of the development of each stage of completion with your team.

 Will I need to move out of my house during the remodel?